zaufi/pytest-matcher/doc/cli.rst

 .. option:: --pm-patterns-base-dir <DIR>

-    Specify the base directory used to find expectation or pattern files.
+    Specify the base directory used to find expectation/pattern files.
     See also :option:`pm-patterns-base-dir`.